 First, SEC regulations have made custody a necessity for cryptocurrency markets.
 Bitcoin is often compared to gold but lacks similar investment-to-physical custody solutions.
 Several questions regarding cryptocurrency custody remained unanswered even as bitcoin futures were launched at CME and Cboe.
 The absence of a cryptocurrency custody solution is especially problematic for crypto-focused funds, which do not have places to store their cryptos.

 Custody is also important from a security standpoint.
 Numerous hacks and scandals have shone the spotlight on the inadequacy of security at cryptocurrency exchanges.
 A theft could leave institutional investors, which invest large tranches of cash, high and dry.

 Coinbase is an experienced hand with ambitions to become the “Google” of cryptocurrency markets.
 It is already busy mopping up talent and expertise to expand its services ecosystem.
 It acquired Keystone Capital, an SEC-regulated broker-dealer, alternative asset marketplace Venovate Marketplace Inc., and Digital Wealth Inc., in preparation to become an SEC-regulated broker-dealer.
 Per SEC regulations, investment advisers, such as hedge funds and family offices, have to keep their assets with an approved custodian.
-While it has been officially approved, Coinbase has partnered with Electronic Transaction Service, a regulated broker-dealer, for the service.
+While it has not been officially approved, Coinbase has partnered with Electronic Transaction Service, a regulated broker-dealer, for the service.
 (Media attention has mostly focused on the SEC’s cease-and-desist order issued to ETC last year for not protecting customer funds).